ankurkohli007/Artificial_Intelligent_4_Robotics_2_Assignment_I/README.md

 ## Running

 To run the project, first clone the repository from [here](https://github.com/ankurkohli007/Artificial_Intelligent_4_Robotics_2_Assignment_I.git).
-After cloning the repository make sure the palnner file is executable if not execute the below command:
+After cloning the repository make sure the palnner file is executable, if not than make an executable by using the below command:

 ```sh
 chmod +x lpg